 Though just 6% of the population identify as vegan, people are trying out veganism on a long- or short-term basis and for a variety of reasons.
 Stemming from desires to improve health, eat ethically, or reduce a carbon footprint, veganism has taken center stage.

 What is a vegan diet?

 To be clear, a vegan diet eliminates animal products from animal flesh, eggs and dairy foods, as well as honey.
 Devout vegans also refuse leather and other goods that sacrifice the lives or welfare of animals.
 If you decide to go this route, for whatever your reason or motivation, there are a few things to keep in mind, nutritionally.

-- Eat whole.
-Before you reach for that pack of meat substitute (which could be full of salt, sugar, unhealthy fats, and preservatives), consider your whole food choices.
+Eat whole.
+Before you reach for that pack of meat substitutes (which could be full of salt, sugar, unhealthy fats, and preservatives), consider your whole food choices.
 Prep and freeze a batch of black bean burgers for quick lunches or slow cook a quinoa and bean chili overnight and wake up to dinner for days.
+My Black Rice Salad is a good hearty option for meal prep.
 Your heart and wallet will thank you!

 And that’s just the cashew cream icing on the cupcake!
 It’s more than possible to enjoy a lifetime of healthy meals eating on a vegan diet – you just have to plan and be willing to try new things.